vellgordeev/online-chat/README.md

 - Log4j for logging.
 - HikariCP for efficient database connection pooling. :rocket:

-:wave: Thank you for checking out this Console Chat project!
+:wave: Thank you for checking out my project!
 Feel free to explore, modify, and expand upon it to learn more about Java sockets, concurrency, and secure credential storage.
 If you have any questions or suggestions, please open an issue or reach out.